jritsema/terraform-fargate/README.md

 - Allows separation of infrastructure and application deployments (by having terraform ignore changes to service's task definition and desired count)

+- A built-in `deploy.sh` script that automates the process of building container images, pushing them to ECR, registering new task definitions, updating the ECS service, and waiting until the deployment is complete

 - Fast initial deployment using a tiny default backend container

 ## Usage